How To Buy A Foreclosed Home In 6 Steps

 This makes buying a home through the auction process particularly risky.
 Yes, the prices might be lower.
 But without a home inspection, you won’t know what problems lurk until after you own the home.

-The Bottom Line: Consider Purchasing A Foreclosed Home
+The Bottom Line: Consider The Risks Before Purchasing A Foreclosed Home

 Already on the search for a foreclosed home to purchase?
 If you’re not sure how to budget for a mortgage, use our mortgage calculator to estimate how much principal and interest you’ll pay each month.